 These low FODMAP slow cooked beef cheeks are so tender they melt in your mouth!
-Make sure you eat this dish with a spoon, lashings of gravy, and creamy mashed potato.
+Make sure you eat this low FODMAP recipe with a spoon, lashings of gravy, and creamy mashed potato.

 Prepare the beef cheek by removing the large fatty membrane.
 Pat dry and rub with salt and pepper.
 Prep the pumpkin and carrot by dicing into 2cm (0.8 inch) cubes.
 Finely chop the green leaves of the leek.

 Heat the oil in a large frypan over medium-high heat.
 Place the whole beef cheeks in the pan and brown on each side until nicely browned.
 Place to one side.
 Then add the wine and simmer for 2 minutes to burn off the alcohol.
 Mix the wine around the pan to dissolve in the pan juices from the beef cheeks.

 Slow Cooker Directions

 Grease the slow cooker.
 Add the green leek tips, carrot, pumpkin, browned beef cheeks (put these on top - you don't need to slice them), wine, beef stock, bay leaves, and dried thyme.
 Season generously with salt and pepper.

 Cook for 6 hours on high (250g/8oz beef cheeks) or 8 hours on high (350g/12oz beef cheeks) or 10-12 hours on low.
 Cook until the beef is tender and shreds when you poke it with two forks.
 As your beef finishes cooking, make your mashed potato (directions below).